 EDUARDO DURÁN FERRER

-Benito Ferrer, was born in Orihuela (Alicante) in 1845.
-He moved to Granada at a very young age, where he started studying medicine.
+Benito Ferrer, he was born in Granada in 1855.
+He studied Notary.
 But he liked the zambra (flamenco bar) in Sacromonte, and he built a guitar for himself so he could play in the zambra.
 His guitar was so popular that he set up his first workshop in Calle Jarrería (1875).
 Later on, he moved to Callejón de las Campanas, and finally, to Calle Santiago.

 Fruit of his talent were the exact and final rules for the distribution of the frets in the bandurria and spanish lute, and the change from the old gut and silk strings to metal ones.
 In order to put into practice all these ideas, he had to reinforce the interior of the instrument considerably, so it would support the pressure of the metal strings.
 His guitars went through several stages, taking shape, and developing to take the current form.